Kyle Farmer Player Props: Twins vs. Athletics

 Kyle Farmer At The Plate

-- Farmer is batting .240 with seven doubles, a triple, four home runs and 11 walks.
+- Farmer is batting .250 with eight doubles, a triple, five home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.